 Little in this world is given free of charge – and the world of cryptocurrency wallets is not an exception: if you own tokens and a crypto wallet, you face different kinds of fees.
 The problem is sometimes to understand what you are paying exactly for and not to pay more than necessary.
-Here are some tips for you if you would like to know what fees exist when it comes for cryptocurrency wallets, how big they can be and how you can minimize them.
+Here are some tips for you if you would like to know what kinds of fees exist when it comes to a crypto wallet, how big they can be and how you can minimize them.

 The first thing you should remember in terms of fees – there is often a transaction fee.
 If you have ever done fiat bank transfers, you may be familiar with fees.
 Fees for a cryptocurrency transaction are similar to the bank fees in fact but differ in implementation.
 It is important to understand that this fee is calculated depending on which cryptocurrency is in question.

 So we will give several examples of how a transaction fee can be calculated for different currencies and in what form it exists.

 The cost of a transaction in the Bitcoin network depends on the number of addresses involved in it.